Senate hearing highlights childcare crisis in the U.S.

 “Families cannot afford it,” National Association for Education of Young Children Managing Director Lauren Hogan said.

-Sanders says the childcare system in New Mexico, is an example other states could follow.
+Sanders said the childcare system in New Mexico is an example other states could follow.

-“We raised everybody’s wages three dollars an hour,” New Mexico Early Childhood Education and Care Department Cabinet Secretary Elizabeth Groginsky said.
+“We raised everybody’s wages $3 an hour,” New Mexico Early Childhood Education and Care Department Cabinet Secretary Elizabeth Groginsky said.

-That change came after more than 70% of New Mexico voters supported dedicating nearly 150 million dollars per year to early childhood education.
+That change came after more than 70% of New Mexico voters supported dedicating nearly $150 million per year to early childhood education.

 “Non-profit, for-profit, faith-based, there are lots of options for families and it’s important that we invest in all of those options,” Groginsky said.

-However, Sen. Markwayne Mullen (R-Okla.) says there are too many regulations in the way to establish childcare facilities and the federal government shouldn’t be involved.
+However, Sen. Markwayne Mullin (R-Okla.) said there are too many regulations in the way to establish childcare facilities and the federal government shouldn’t be involved.